berkpolatCE/MinesweeperReveal/README.md

 # Minesweeper Revealer
 This project is a simple program that reveals the mines in the classic Minesweeper game.
 It reads the memory of the Minesweeper process to display the location of mines directly in the console.
-The graphical user interface (GUI) is built using C++.
+The program is built using C++.

 ## Features